Sathwik-07/My-College-Wesite-using-Angular/README.md

 ## Steps to Run this Project (Download my Code)

+(1) Download my code

-(1) Instal node js
+(2) Instal node js in your computer/laptop

-(2) Open any Ide like Vs code or Web Strom
+(2) Download and open any Ide like Vs code or Web Strom

 (3) Open the terminal and type npm install -g @angular/cli

-(4) next type ng new <project-name>
+(4) Open downloaded code folder

 (5) Navigate to the project folder using cd <project folder directory path>

 (6) Type the command ng serve -o  to open this website in the browser

-(7) Edit the component and You can add your own components as of your wish

-(8) Write html code,Css code and Typescript code as of your wish

 ## List of Components